Mangul-Lab-USC/RNA-seq/README.md

-# Software Development Practices in RNA-Seq Tools
+# Software Development Practices in 430 RNA-Seq Tools

-This project contains the datasets and code used in our study:
-**"A comprehensive analysis of software development and distribution practices followed by 430 RNA-seq tools developed from 2008 to 2024."**
+We conducted a comprehensive assessment of 430 RNA-seq tools developed between 2008 and 2024, categorizing them based on the type of analysis they perform.
+Our evaluation encompassed their software development and distribution methodologies, as well as the attributes contributing to their widespread adoption and dependability within the biomedical community.
+Our findings establish the first documented positive correlation between rigorous software development practices - quantified by factors such as package manager availability, Docker containerization, multithreading support, documentation quality, and example dataset inclusion - and the scholarly impact of published RNA-seq tools, as measured by citations (Mann-Whitney U test, p-value = 4.9 × 10⁻-26).
+By identifying key characteristics of widely adopted software, our findings provide guidance for developing robust and user-friendly RNA-seq tools, thereby reinforcing the call for new community-wide standards.

 ---